 Dealing with Change and Uncertainty During Mesothelioma Remission

 After you finish your mesothelioma treatment, you might feel on top of the world and ready to get back to your normal life.
 On the other hand, you might find yourself struggling with troublesome feelings and situations that you did not anticipate, such as:

 - Fear of recurrence.
 Although finding out you’re cancer-free is a great feeling, it can also leave you suspicious and unconvinced about the future.
-Many patients who have undergone successful treatment can’t shake the worry that the cancer might come back, and that constant anxiety can begin to interfere with your life.
-Since mesothelioma can go unnoticed until the late stages, some survivors may fear it will return and progress before their doctor is able to catch it.
+Many patients who have undergone successful treatment can’t shake the worry that the cancer might come back and that constant anxiety can begin to interfere with their life.
+Since mesothelioma can go unnoticed until the late stages, some survivors may fear it will return and progress before their doctor can catch it.

 - Emotional turmoil.
 When treatment suddenly stops, you may wonder how to move ahead.
 You’ll no longer have the regular face-to-face support of your medical team, you might have to readjust to your familial role, and there’s a good chance you will feel drained after the emotional rollercoaster of cancer treatment.
 A warm, reliable support network will be invaluable to your emotional recovery.

 - Learning to live with cancer.
 If you’ve finished your treatment but the mesothelioma was not eradicated, you’ll have to learn how to cope with cancer in your day-to-day life.
 You might find that treatment has affected your memory or personality, your current medications might not allow you to enjoy certain activities, and fatigue can interfere with regular daily tasks.
 You’ll need to find ways to live with your cancer without letting it defeat your spirit.

 Your life goes through major changes from diagnosis to treatment and beyond, so work with your doctors, your friends and family, and cancer support groups to voice your feelings and concerns.